TheAlan404/string-commands/README.md

 ## Changelog

+**v1.2.0:**

+- More major changes!
+- :warning: **BREAKING:** Command checks now use `ExecutorContext`!
+For compatability reasons, the runner args are still being kept in the function arguments, but you need to add a dummy argument at the start.
+Check the docs for more info.

 **v1.1.0:**

 - :warning: **BREAKING:** In `ExecutorContext` (ctx in `failedChecksMessage(ctx)`/now `on("failedChecks", (ctx)=>{})`), the **`checks`** property is now `CommandCheckResult[]` instead of `string[]`.
 This allows Command Checks to supply additional information about the failed checks, such as